-Last week, we planted Black Panther Soybeans in the last empty row on the farm.
-After weeks of transplanting, direct sowing, weeding, and waiting on the weather, our fields are finally filled with plants.
+There is always a moment in June when you think the garden is set.
+After weeks of transplanting, direct sowing, weeding, and waiting on the weather, the garden is finally filled with plants.
 Mid June brings a calm spell to the garden, after all available space is filled with sowings and transplants and all that is left to do is stay on top of the weeds.
-Since we produce for seed, our plants stay in the ground much longer than if we were harvesting for food, and so, our calm spell lasts longer than for a farmer or home gardener.
 Anyone hoping to have homegrown food on the kitchen table all season long can’t linger in the calm spell for too long, but needs to consistently look forward at what to grow for the meals ahead.
 This is where succession comes in: for a continual harvest, sow continually.

 First, choose the appropriate crops for succession.
 To determine what will work for second, third and more sowings, contemplate these three questions: